Few would deny that the first thing they do when the alarm clock goes off in the morning is to hit that snooze button and go right back to sleep.

 She founded Nanda Home with support from her family and began preparing Clocky for mass production.
 Improving the product meant working with engineers to find strong yet light, shock-absorbing materials, refine function and durability, and redesign the product’s exterior to make it as appealing to customers as possible.
 She also outsourced production and manufacturing to a facility in Hong Kong.

 Just two years after she started, Nanda sold more than 35,000 Clocky units.
-The device retails for around $50 and is available through NandaHome.com and a variety of boutiques and local retailers.
+The device retails for around $40-$50 and is available through NandaHome.com as well as a variety of boutiques and local retailers.

 Nanda has received national media exposure in newspapers, magazines, and on television programs such as “Good Morning America.”
 She continues to design products that bring technology into everyday life in unexpected ways.
 In 2013, Nanda created Toymail with her best friend with a mission “to create technology for kids that doesn’t put them in front of another screen.”
 Toymail has been featured in the New York Times, Wired, TechCrunch, and Cool Mom Picks.com.